-For most equestrians, the first step to horse ownership is riding lessons at a local barn, where children learn how to safely lead, groom, tack up, and ride a horse correctly.
-While these experiences are a great introduction to horses and a way to gauge your child's longterm interest, they typically don't teach your child everything he or she needs to be a successful horse owner.
+For most equestrians, the first step to horse ownership is riding lessons at a local barn, where children learn how to safely lead, groom, tack up and ride a horse correctly.
+While these experiences are a great introduction to horses and a way to gauge a child's long-term interest, they typically don't teach your child everything they need to be a successful horse owner.

 Know the costs of basic care